DeeMcCart/CI_PP5_Jeweller/README.md

 - Javascript
 - Python
 - Django (initial v 3, now V4+)
-- Bootrap (V5)
+- Bootrap
--

 ### Frameworks & Tools
-* Github:  used to maintain the code repository, and for some readme edits and commits
+* Github:  used to maintain the code repository, and for version control
 * Git
 * Gitpod:  used for editing and for tracking code commits back to Github
 * Balsamiq:  used for wireframing